-Name of the Course (refer question no. 2) % of students from the % of students from the % of students from other % of students from other
+Name of the Course (refer question no. 2) % of students % of students % of students % of students

+from the from the from other from other

 college State States Countries

 2014-2015 100

 23. How many students have cleared Civil Services, Defense Services, NET, SLET, GATE and any other competitive examinations?
 NA